GMELab/lmutils.r/README.md

 ### `lmutils::load`

-Loads a matrix convertable object into R.
+Loads a matrix convertible object into R.
-- `obj` is a list matrix convertable objects.
+- `obj` is a list matrix convertible objects.
 If a single object is provided, the function will return the matrix directly, otherwise it will return a list of matrices.

 ```r